bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operating-system.md

 # display version of &lt;operating system&gt; : string

-Returns the operating system version.
-It applies to Windows only.
+Returns the Windows operating system version.
+This inspector returns a valid information only for Windows 10 and later Windows versions.
+Running this inspector on other Windows operating systems results in an error referring to a nonexistent object.

+Running the inspector on Windows 10, OS Build 19043.396:

 {% qna %}
 Q: display version of operating system